Modiwl WXM-1301:

 Learning Outcomes

-- On completion of the module, the student should be able to demonstrate a knowledge of specific works, styles, genres and musical features in repertoire composed between 1550 and 1850.
+- Demonstrate a knowledge of specific works, styles, genres and musical features in repertoire composed between 1550 and 1850.

-- On completion of the module, the student should be able to demonstrate a knowledge of the historical and cultural circumstances in which music was composed and performed between 1550 and 1850.
+- Demonstrate a knowledge of the historical and cultural circumstances in which music was composed and performed between 1550 and 1850.

-- On completion of the module, the student should be able to demonstrate the ability to research topics in music history independently.
+- Demonstrate the ability to research topics in music history independently.

 Assessment method